Yasharora2020/boilerplate/README.md

 # Project Boilerplate with CI/CD

-A production-ready boilerplate template with GitHub Actions CI/CD, automated versioning, multi-platform Docker builds, and security scanning.
+A boilerplate template with GitHub Actions CI/CD, automated versioning, multi-platform Docker builds, claude commands,agents etc and security scanning.

 > 📖 **New to this boilerplate?** Start with the [Quick Start Guide](docs/setup/QUICK_START.md) or the [Documentation Index](docs/INDEX.md).